-- o A cumulative GPA of 2.0 for graded courses is maintained and/or - No more than one (1) failing grade (F, Fail or WF) per semester is earned, not to exceed three (3) failing grades for the duration of the degree program.
+- o A cumulative GPA of 2.0 for graded courses is maintained and/or - No more than one (1) failing grade (F, Fail or WF) per term is received, not to exceed three (3) failing grades for the duration of the degree program.

-Doctors Students
+Doctoral Students

-- o A cumulative GPA of 3.0 for graded courses is maintained; - no course or components of the program are failed; - o an average of ten (10) credit hours per semester are successfully completed within the first three years in the program; and - $\circ\quad$ the completion of the doctoral project is on schedule.
+- A grade of Pass is achieved in all courses taken; - o no course or components of the program are failed; - o an average of three (3) credit hours per semester, with six (6) credits during one semester, are successfully completed within the first three years in the program, - or an average of six (6) credit hours per semester, with three (3) credits during one semester, are successfully completed within the first two years of the program (accelerated option); and - the completion of the Major Project is on schedule.